VoirDiary/VoirDiary/_posts/2022-1-14-Gouache-Portraits.md

 •Can move closer to figure/subject if need to see details.

-•Ask yourself whether need to adjust the moment or area around it.
+•Ask yourself whether you need to adjust the moment or the area around it.

 •When choosing colors/shades, look for relationships between colors of areas of subject ("moments of connection").

-**Here are some exercises:**
+**Here are some ideas for practice exercises:**

 •Try to sketch in 60 seconds.

-•Try to sketch/paint in shapes.
+•Try to sketch/paint in large shapes.

 •Try to sketch in 60 seconds without picking up your pencil.